frconor-ebook/meditations/_posts/2025-12-09-beginning-again.md

 "Amen, amen, I say to you, unless the grain of wheat falls into the ground and dies, it remains alone; but if it dies, it brings forth much fruit.
 He that loves his life shall lose it; and he that hates his life will keep it into life eternal" (John 12:24-25).

 Conversion is a new birth.
-It\'s not just a change, but a development from humility to a more profound humility, from faith to a deeper faith.
+It's not just a change, but a development from humility to a more profound humility, from faith to a deeper faith.

 We can spend time actively running around the place doing things, but yet covering up areas that need conversion.
 Eventually, all those things catch up with us.

 We need a spiritual conversion to grow in our love of God, a moral conversion to be more Christ-like, an apostolic conversion to focus more on others.

-We\'re told in the story of the Passion how when the cock crowed, Peter remembered Our Lord\'s prediction that he would deny Him.
-We\'re told in that moment, "The Lord turned and looked upon Peter" (Luke 22:60-61).
+We're told in the story of the Passion how when the cock crowed, Peter remembered Our Lord's prediction that he would deny Him.
+We're told in that moment, "The Lord turned and looked upon Peter" (Luke 22:60-61).

-It was the lowest moment of Peter\'s existence.
+It was the lowest moment of Peter's existence.
 He denies Our Lord.
 He almost does what Judas did.
 Yet Peter was the one who was chosen to be the rock.
 But he turns out to be anything but a rock.

 He turns and looks upon Peter.
 Their eyes meet.
 And that was a whole new beginning for Peter.